jacrobin/jacrobin.github.io/content/home.md

 ### What else am I into?

 A lot actually!
-Other than technology I have deep interest in history, gundum model kits, painting, poetry, vintage electronics, photography, sports car racing, and occasionally kayaking.
+Other than technology I have deep interest in history, gundam model kits, painting, poetry, vintage electronics, photography, sports car racing, and occasionally kayaking.

 ![a](/images/stars.png#center)
 ![a](/images/char_weathered.png#center)